zSayloon/site-lanchonete/README.md

 ## 📌 About the Project

 The **Snack Bar Website** is a static project that simulates a hamburger restaurant homepage.
 It includes a fictional menu, illustrative images, and contact information, all wrapped in a clean, user-friendly layout.
+It also includes JavaScript features for smooth navigation and enhanced user experience.

 ## 🔹 Main Features

 ✅ Simple and clear layout
 ✅ Fictional menu with images
 ✅ Responsive design
+✅ Basic interactivity with JavaScript
-✅ Great starter project for HTML/CSS beginners
+✅ Great starter project for HTML/CSS/JS beginners

 ---

 ## 🚀 Technologies Used

 - **HTML5**
 - **CSS3**
+- **JavaScript**

 ---